nikku/wordle-solver/README.md

 ## The Algorithm<a name="algorithm"></a>

-It chooses the next word that reduces the solution space (available words), as much as possible:
+Chooses the next word which reduces the solution space as much as possible:

 * Scores letter occurance per column
 * Derives a word score